-The expression “everything old is new again” can be aptly applied to The Global Positioning System (GPS).
-Typically, as a technology finds a home in construction industry, its new and better uses are inevitably discovered over time.
+Use of GPS in Construction Industry-The expression “everything old is new again” can be aptly applied to The Global Positioning System (GPS).
+Typically, as technology finds a home in the construction industry, its new and better uses are inevitably discovered over time.
 In recent years we have seen that natural progression with GPS technology.
 From simple location tracking, GPS has developed to something that could actually change the way we navigate our world.

 Construction companies are able to eliminate unauthorized vehicles and assets use with a GPS fleet management solution.
-With staffs taking company vehicles home, the construction organizations needed a technique to efficiently monitor vehicle usage after hours and tracking the assets at work site too.
-By managing personal vehicle use, the organizations saw increased employee productivity, reduced fuel costs, and savings from its insurance provider.
+With staff taking company vehicles home, the construction organizations needed a technique to efficiently monitor vehicle usage after hours and track the assets at the worksite too.
+By managing personal vehicle use, the organizations saw increased employee productivity, reduced fuel costs, and savings from their insurance provider.
 Tracking your vehicles & equipment can potentially save you 10 to 15 percent on your insurance premium.